Agency for Healthcare Research and Quality (AHRQ), HHS.

 The purpose of this notice is to solicit topic nominations for evidence reports, technology assessments, and comparative and effectiveness reviews.
 Professional societies, health systems, employers, insurers, providers, and consumer groups are encouraged to nominate topics and then collaborate with AHRQ, as it carries out its mission to promote the practice of evidence-based health care.
 In this endeavor, AHRQ serves as a science partner with private-sector and public organizations in their efforts to improve the quality, effectiveness, and appropriateness of health care delivery in the United States, and to expedite the translation of evidence-based research findings into improved health care services.
-To undertake scientific analyses and evidence syntheses on topics of high-priority to its public and private healthcare partners and the health care community generally, AHRQ awards task order contracts to its Evidence-based Practice Centers (EPCs).
+To undertake scientific analyses and evidence syntheses on topics of high priority to its public and private health care partners and the health care community generally, AHRQ awards task order contracts to its Evidence-based Practice Centers (EPCs).

-The EPCs produce systematic reviews of the scientific literature—evidence reports, technology assessments, and comparative and effectiveness reviews—that provide to public and private organizations the foundation for developing and implementing their own practice guidelines, performance measures, educational programs, and other strategies to improve the quality of health care and decision-making related to the effectiveness and appropriateness of specific health care technologies and services.
+The EPCs produce systematic reviews of the scientific literature—evidence reports, technology assessments, and comparative and effectiveness reviews—that provide to public and private organizations the foundation for developing and implementing their own practice guidelines, performance Start Printed Page 19204measures, educational programs, and other strategies to improve the quality of health care and decision-making related to the effectiveness and appropriateness of specific health care technologies and services.
 The evidence reports, technology assessments, and comparative and effectiveness reviews also may be used to inform coverage and reimbursement policies.
 As the body of scientific studies related to organization and financing of health care grows, systematic review and analysis of these studies, in addition to clinical and behavioral research, can provide health system organizations with a scientific foundation for developing or improving system-wide policies and practices.

-Currently, AHRQ supports approximately nine general evidence reports per year, in collaboration with non-Federal partners, and 4-10 comparative effectiveness reviews.
+Currently, AHRQ supports approximately nine general evidence reports per year, in collaboration with non-federal partners, and 4-10 comparative effectiveness reviews.
 Nominations of general topics from non-Federal partners are solicited annually through a notice in the Federal Register.
 However, topic nominations are accepted on an ongoing basis.
 All nominations received in the previous year as well as topics that were previously submitted but not selected are considered for the upcoming year.

 Reports and assessments usually require about 12 months for completion once assigned to an EPC.
 AHRQ widely disseminates the EPC evidence reports and technology assessments, both electronically and in print.
 The EPC evidence reports, technology assessments and comparative and effectiveness reviews do not make clinical recommendations or recommendations regarding reimbursement and coverage policies.